barnabas243/lscc-website/content/collections/pages/en/about-us.md

             text: "We are committed to living out the values of the gospel of Jesus Christ.
 Our mission is to love God, love others, and share the good news of Jesus Christ.\_"
     background_color: '#ffffff'
     type: article
     enabled: true
+  -
+    id: m6mc1krh
+    cards:
+      -
+        id: m6mc1n5h
+        title: 'Our Values'
+        content: 'We are committed to living out the values of the gospel of Jesus Christ.
+Our mission is to love God, love others, and share the good news of Jesus Christ.'
+        type: card
+        enabled: true
+    background_color: '#ffffff'
+    align_content: left
+    type: cards
+    enabled: true
 ---